BroCrows/MyAnimeSpreadSheet/README.md

 MyAnimeSpreadSheet (MASS) is a spreadsheet made for tracking anime.
 Note this is a prerelease of the MetaData sheet which a link can be found below.
 A tracking, recommendation, and dashboard sheets are still in the works.

+I've made this Github page in hope to find help for this tool as my motivation for it has run low (waiting for recharge).
+Currently just waiting for someone who is better at writing.

 # SpreadSheets
 - MetaData Sheet
   - [Link](https://docs.google.com/spreadsheets/d/1Hjsrp5Elr2wJKu4j9ZvTCeFyZLUrp710jWfCPxd39Ts/edit?usp=sharing)